krvivi28/test_codes/lec-15/summative/problem/ProblemStatement.md

 4. Implement the 'userLoginRepo' function within the user repository to manage user login operations.
 Ensure that it returns the following:

-For valid credentials: An object with the structure { success: true, res: updated_user_document }.
+For valid credentials: An object with the structure { success: true, res: user_document }.

 For errors or invalid credentials: An object with the structure { success: false, error: { statusCode: status_code, msg: "error message" } }.